 MDT consists of:

-- Microsurgical incisions are taken 2–3 mm deep in the dorso-lateral sulcus.
+- 3 mm deep microsurgical incision is taken in the dorso-lateral sulcus.

-- It is done at an angle of 35 degrees for cervical level and at 45 degrees for lumbo-sacral level.
+- The incision is done at an angle of 35 degrees for cervical level and at 45 degrees for lumbo-sacral level.